rvbhute/skeletal/README.md

   CopyrightSince: "2016"
 ```

 `pygments` settings are required for correct styling of code blocks.
-It uses the trac theme for code styling.
+It uses the `trac` theme for code styling.

-Only content with type as "post" is listed on the list page.
-List pages for a particular taxonomy classification are
-indicated as follows (example for tags): `Posts with tag "example"`.
-Only tag lists are being displayed and that too, on
+Only content with type as **post** is listed on the list page and in the RSS feed.
+List pages for a particular taxonomy classification are indicated as follows (example for tags): `Posts with tag "example"`.
+Individual page posts display
-the post page only.
+tag lists if set.

 Menu items in footer are generated from content with the following post matter: